 - i.
-Receiving suspicious or unusual transactions reports from Financial Institutions (FIs) and Designated Non-Financial Business Entities and Professionals (DNFBPs); - ii.
-Analysing suspicious or unusual transactions reports; - iii.
-Instructing FIs and DNFBPs to take steps that would facilitate an investigation; and - iv.
-Providing training to FIs and DNFBPs in respect of record keeping obligations and reporting obligations under the MLFTA.
+Receiving suspicious or unusual transactions reports from financial institutions; - ii.
+Investigating suspicious or unusual transactions reports; - iii.
+Instructing financial institutions to take steps that would facilitate an investigation; and - iv.
+Providing training to financial institutions in respect of record keeping obligations and reporting obligations under the MLFTA.

-15. Where a licensee is uncertain about how to treat an unusual or suspicious transaction, it is strongly urged to speak directly to the FIU for preliminary guidance and then make a report as appropriate.
-Where the FIU suspects on reasonable grounds that a transaction involves the proceeds of crime, the FIU will send a report for further investigation to the Commissioner of Police.
+Where a licensee is uncertain about how to treat an unusual or suspicious transaction, it is strongly urged to speak directly to the FIU for preliminary guidance and then make a report as appropriate.
+Where the FIU believes on reasonable grounds that a transaction involves the proceeds of crime, the FIU will send a report for further investigation to the Commissioner of Police.

-16. The Bank, the supervisory and regulatory agency for institutions licensed under the FIA, assesses these licensees' AML/CFT framework and compliance with the MLFTA through periodic onsite inspections and on-going offsite monitoring.
-Where deficiencies are identified in policy framework or operations of the control framework for managing the licensee's AML/CFT programme, the Bank will
+The Bank, the supervisory and regulatory agency for institutions licensed under the FIA and IFSA, assesses these licensees' AML/CFT framework and compliance with the MLFTA through periodic onsite inspections and on-going offsite monitoring.
+Where deficiencies are identified in policy framework or operations of the control framework for managing the licensee's AML/CFT programme, the Bank will agree with the licensee on a time period to address the shortcomings.
+However, if the Bank is concerned by the seriousness of non-compliance and/or the lack of responsiveness to previous findings, the Bank may enforce its powers under Section 11(1)(d) of the FIA, Section 15(1)(c) of the IFSA; or Sections 33 to 36 of the MLFTA (See Section 37).

-5 There are consequential amendments to the MLFTA.